Search

 Supply duct Supply duct above the sprinkle line Y-branch

-Connection supply duct to the plenum Smoke detector Floor penetration
+Connection of the supply duct to the plenum Smoke detector Floor penetration

-8” heat run 8” heat runs Hanging of the duct
+8” heat run 8” heat runs Duct hanging

 Bath fans exhaust pipe Diffuser connection Linear Register